During Cincinnati’s “Point in Time Count,” every person counts…

-Such a simple statement and yet something that Strategies to End Homelessness and our partner homeless service providers remember every single day.
+The idea that every person counts is a simple one.
+But it represents something that Strategies to End Homelessness and our partners remember every single day.

 The homeless service system in Cincinnati and Hamilton County has been designated by the Department of Housing and Urban Development (HUD) as a national standard.
 Through our coordinated system, we ensure every single person is prioritized for placement into housing when they find themselves on the streets or in shelter services.
-We used data from 100% of our homeless services organizations to improve the system and inform decisions as we continue to fight to end homelessness.
+We used data from every homeless services organization to inform and improve our system as we fight to end homelessness.

-While 90% of homeless people in Hamilton County enter shelter, there are some who do not seek shelter or services, but who deserve to be counted; who deserve to be included and recorded.
+While 90% of homeless people in Hamilton County enter shelter, there are some who do not seek shelter or services.
+Despite this, they deserve humanity, and they deserve to be recorded.

 In 2016 we identified 1116 homeless unduplicated individuals – 60 of whom were sleeping outside in the cold winter weather.
 Our community is very fortunate to have a variety of services that provide emergency shelter to individuals and families, as well as a winter shelter that opens its doors to anyone who needs a warm place to sleep; however, there are always a few people that remain outside, and we will never forget that they count.

-On January 24, a team of about 30 street outreach workers and volunteers will separate into small groups and walk the streets of Cincinnati and Hamilton County to engage with the people for whom the streets are their home.
-Each person that is identified will be offered a ride to the winter shelter, connection to services, and some basic items that they need for survival, as well as some comfort items as well.
+On January each year a team of about 30 street outreach workers and volunteers walk the streets of Hamilton County.
+Street Outreach Workers engage with the people for whom the streets are their home.
+They offer people a ride to the winter shelter, a connection to services, and some basic survival items.

 This is where you come in.
 We need your help!
-Strategies to End Homelessness is organizing a donation drive to make 100 bags of supplies to distribute on the night of the Point-in-Time Count.
+We’re organizing a donation drive to make 100 bags of supplies to distribute to the homeless during the PIT Count.